 What is Sandstone?

-Referring back to our reference guide, The Columbia Encyclopedia
+Referring back to our reference guide, The Columbia Encyclopedia1, we can gather this definition of sandstone:

 "sedimentary rock formed by the cementing together of grains of sand.
 The usual cementing material in sandstone is calcium carbonate, iron oxides, or silica, and the hardness of sandstone varies according to the character of the cementing material; quartz sandstones cemented with quartz are the hardest."